-Mainly transcription is listening to audio files and typing what you hear.
+Transcription is primarily listening to audio files and typing what you hear.
 Sounds simple enough right?
 Well, there are a lot of other components that go into completing a transcript like spelling, grammar, style, guidelines, research, attention to detail, etc.

 What kind of transcription jobs are there?

 Almost any industry you can think of, probably at one point or another, has paid a transcriptionist to transcribe audio for them.

 We can break it down into three broad categories: general, legal, and medical.
 All three share some of the same fundamentals and processes for completing transcripts.